Work in Denmark

 Denmark is regularly voted one of the happiest places in the world and it's not hard to see why.
 Flat working hierarchies, high salaries and generous holiday allowances are just some of the reasons to work in Denmark

-In return for paying the country's infamously high taxes and living costs, you'll benefit from top-notch public services including free healthcare.
-Your commute will be enjoyable too as half of people in the capital city, Copenhagen, cycle to work every day.
+While an expensive place to live (think high taxes and living costs) you'll benefit from top-notch public services including free healthcare.
+Your commute will be enjoyable too, as half of those living in the capital Copenhagen cycle to work every day.

-Its relaxed and informal working culture is part of the reason why Denmark is the happiest country on Earth, according to the UN World Happiness Report 2016.
-It's also the only place to go if you're seeking 'hygge', that uniquely Danish concept of cosiness and togetherness.
+Denmark's relaxed and informal working culture is part of the reason why it's the second happiest country on Earth, according to the World Happiness Report 2022.
+Denmark is also ranked in the top 20 for expat living in HSBC's Expat Explorer Survey 2021.
+It's also the place to go if you're seeking 'hygge', the uniquely Danish concept of cosiness and togetherness.

-Meanwhile, the generous holiday entitlements mean that you'll have plenty of time to explore tourist attractions such as Tivoli Gardens in Copenhagen, the original LEGOLAND and Bakken, the oldest operating fairground in the world - among many others.
+Generous holiday entitlements mean you'll have plenty of time to explore tourist attractions such as Tivoli Gardens, the original LEGOLAND, the oldest operating fairground in the world, among many others.